intmus/inttheory/_02-int-scales-keys/b1-modesandpentatonics.md

 ### Tonal centers and modes

-We consider a key to be defined by its tonic, so if two scales share a tonic, they are considered to be the same key but different *modes* of each other.
+We consider a diatonic key to be defined by its tonic, so if two scales share a tonic, they are considered to be the same key but different *modes* of each other.
 For example, G major and G minor are the same key, but different modes.
 This is confusing for many students, because they have always associated their concept of a key with its key signature.
 It may seem like unnecessary jargon, but this differentiation will help in later units when we begin studying how harmonic functions can be used interchangeably between modes.

 ## Modes